tirjok/docs/en/faq/invoices-vs-revenues.md

 ## Revenues

-Revenue is a non-invoicable and paid income.
+Revenue is a non-invoiceable and paid income.
 There are no items within the revenues.
 Tax is not applicable.